mjlescano/domator/README.md

 ### Node.js

-To use it on server side, first, you must set a valid `document` element:
+To use it on server side, you must set a valid `document` element first:

 ```javascript
 var jsdom = require('jsdom')